kbsecret/kbsecret.github.io/quickstart.md

 $ kbsecret list -s default
 ```

 So, how do we create a new session?
-With `kbsecret new-session`!
+With `kbsecret session new`!

 For example, this will create a session between two Keybase users ("alice" and
 "bob") named "ultra-secret":